swaptacular/swpt_accounts/protocol.rst

    MUST be dismissed.

 transfer_message : string
-   TODO:
-   Contains notes from the sender.
-Can be any string that the sender wants the recipient to see.
-If the transfer is dismissed, this SHOULD be an empty string.
+   A string that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see.
+If the transfer is dismissed, this MUST be an empty string.

 transfer_flags : int32
-   TODO:
-   Contains various flags that the recipient and the sender will be able to see.
-If the transfer is dismissed, the value of this field SHOULD be ``0``.
+   Various bit-flags that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see.
+If the transfer is dismissed, this MUST be ``0``.

 When the prepared transfer is being finalized (committed or dismissed), the corresponding prepared transfer record SHOULD BE